-Q48) Explain the functions Queue Manager in IBM Websphere MQ.
+Q48) Explain the functions of Queue Manager in IBM Websphere MQ.

-QueueManager is an important element of WebSphere MQ.
-It is responsible for routing &storing messages to all other queue manager within the MQ, and communicates with the outside world too.
+Ans: queue manager is an important element of WebSphere MQ.
+It is responsible for routing &storing messages to all other queue managers within the MQ and communicates with the outside world too.

 Q49) When does the WebSphere Application server contact registry for any user information?

 1. Web-sphere application server contacts the registry when users.

 2. Maps the certificate information to a userid.

 3. Checks for the user’s password.